Anthony Vincent Genovese

-Anthony Vincent Genovese (born 1932) was an American architect who practiced in the mid to late-twentieth-century New York and New Jersey as a partner in the architectural firm name Genovese & Maddalene.
+Anthony Vincent Genovese (born 1932) is an American architect who practiced in the mid to late-twentieth-century New York and New Jersey as a partner in the architectural firm name Genovese & Maddalene.
+He is currently (as of 2023) practicing as the principal architect of Genovese Associates Inc.

 Personal life

 Anthony Vincent Genovese was born on February 25, 1932, in Union City, New Jersey, he earned his Bachelor of Architecture from the University of Notre Dame in 1955 and earned his Master of Fine Arts in architecture from Princeton University in 1957.